-China Camp State Park Loop is a 9 mile heavily trafficked loop trail located near San Rafael, CA that features beautiful wild flowers and is rated as moderate.
+China Camp State Park Loop is a 9 mile heavily trafficked loop trail located near San Rafael, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Park at the Campground Parking area, or Buckeye Point.